 The math focus of UCLA Cal Teach offers up to four years of courses, field experiences and professional networking opportunities for undergraduates interested in teaching secondary mathematics.

-Math, science, and engineering students may explore teaching without any long-term commitment by taking lower-division 2 unit pass/no pass seminars (Math 71SL or Math 72SL) that provide hands-on experiences in local, elementary or middle schools, to decide if teaching math is for them.
+Math, science, and engineering students may explore teaching without any long-term commitment by taking lower-division 3 unit pass/no pass seminars (Math 73SL or Math 74SL) that provide hands-on experiences in local, elementary, middle, or high schools to decide if teaching math is for them.
 Open to all class levels: freshman, sophomore, junior, and senior.
-Our one-week intensive summer internship, offered the week prior to the beginning of Fall Quarter, provides an opportunity for continued exploration in high needs schools thoughout the Los Angeles area.
+Our one-week intensive summer internship, offered the week prior to the beginning of Fall Quarter, provides an opportunity for continued exploration in high needs schools throughout the Los Angeles area.

 Internship scheduling and other logistics for these two exploratory courses and the summer internship are administered by the Cal Teach office housed in 1039 Young Hall.